 I’m 5’10 and my husband is 6’3.

-I didn’t think there was a chance in h*ll my baby was going to come out and fit into newborn size…
+I didn’t think there was any chance my baby was going to come out and fit into newborn size”¦

 Luckily we had a few “just in case onesies” at home, but the day after we came home my husband ran out to the store and bought her first newborn sized sleepers.
 He did an awesome job!